-Upon acceptance to a Vermont College of Fine Arts program, every student is sent a Disabilities Services Survey form ("DSS form") asking if the student seeks accommodations for any disability that has been officially diagnosed by a licensed professional.
-Even if a student does not seek accommodations or if a student chooses not to inform the College about a disability, the DSS form must still be signed, to indicate that the student has read and submitted to the Accessibility Services Coordinator.
-Students who have not received this form should obtain one from their program's office, from the Accessibility Services Coordinator or from http://vcfa.edu/admissions/student-accessibility-services.
+Upon acceptance to a VCFA program, every student is sent a Disabilities Services Survey form ("DSS form") asking if the student seeks accommodations for any disability that has been officially diagnosed by a licensed professional.
+Even if a student does not seek accommodations or if a student chooses not to inform the College about a disability, the DSS form must still be signed, to indicate that the student has read and submitted to the Disability Services staff.
 DSS forms should be completed and submitted as quickly as possible in order to facilitate the consideration of accommodation requests and the timely provision of reasonable accommodations.